smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **TO DO**

- ---> change files
+ ---> sort()
+		smaller, better, and good, and norm, and readable

  ---> change token var names to be easier to follow... like evrywhere....

- ---> a LOAD of functions are a complete mess
+		lexer, parser + sort + main....

----> fix all exit codes asap cause maybe lots of problems...
+ ---> fix all errors and exit codes

- ---> leaks from lexer but like waaaa?

  ---> check if the parser syntax error thing is actually ok

+ --->

+ ---> leaks in expansion when it's finished...

  ---> if here_doc, don't expand dollar, delmiter str is literal i.e.